Healthy Eating: 7 Ways to Stop Junk Food Cravings

 Whether you have a sweet tooth for red velvet cake or a perpetual wish to eat freshly opened bags of chips, know what sends a strong stimulus down your spiral of junk food splurging.
 Once you have identified what your trigger foods are, consider half your work done.
 You know it is best to keep them out of your range, or better yet out of the house.

 5. Gross Yourself Out

-Another way to keep your mind and hands off the junk foods is to know more about how they’re made and processed.
+Another way to keep your mind and hands off the junk food is to know more about how they’re made and processed.
 Most of the processed foods, chips, drinks etc are made in unhygienic conditions.
 One you gross yourself out, you will definitely think twice before you eat it.

-6. Treat Yourself With Healthy Food
+6. Treat Yourself With Healthy Junk Food

 Got a sweet tooth?
 No worries!
 Before your sugar cravings kick in, make sure you have something stashed to soothe those taste buds.
 Some of the easiest and yummiest desserts are made out of fruits.
 Keep some red grapes in the freezer.
 Or better yet, make a fruit bowl out of your favorite fruits.